jundalisay/spblist/content/en/research/hawking/grand/part-06e.md

 ---
-heading: Part 6b
+heading: Part 6e
-title: "The Big Bang"
+title: "The Expansion of the Universe"
-description: ""
+description: "The idea that such an episode of inflation might have occurred was first proposed in 1980."
 weight: 37
 image: /covers/design.jpg
 ---